Regularization after retention in ultrahigh dimensional linear regression models

-We design the challenging Scenario 2 for lasso.
-For both 2(C) and 2(D), lasso, SIS-lasso, ISIS-lasso and Ada-lasso all perform poorly.
-In contrast, RAR and MRAR have similar performances as Scenario 1.
+We design Scenario 2, which is more challenging for Lasso to have sign consistency.
+For both 2(C) and 2(D), Lasso, SIS-lasso, ISIS-lasso and Ada-lasso all perform poorly.
+In contrast, RAR and RAR+ have similar performances as Scenario 1.
+An interesting observation is that MC+ outperforms the RAR+, probably due to that the $\ell_1$ penalized step embedded in the procedure of RAR+ could be harmed by the high correlation among covariates.
+As expected, by using the MC+ penalty in the regularization step, RAR+(MC+) further improves both RAR+ and MC+.
+Similar as in Scenario 1, RAR+ outperforms the screen and clean approach.

-\subsection{Real data application}
+To provide a more comprehensive comparison between different methods, we also calculate the oracle relative estimation error (the smallest relative estimation error of all estimators on the solution path) $\|\hat\beta -\beta\|^2/\|\beta\|^2$ for estimator $\hat\beta$ and its corresponding model size $\|\hat\beta\|_0$ for all scenarios.
+We observe that RAR+(MC+) has the smallest oracle estimation error with model size closest to the true model size in most cases.
+It is interesting to note that for some settings when the sample size is small, the one-step methods including SCAD and MC+ have smaller oracle estimation error than RAR+(MC+), however, they usually have a much larger model size than the truth.
+The detailed results for all four scenarios can be found in Tables 3-10 of the supplementary material.

+{\bf 4.2.
+Real Data Application}

-We compare the performances of lasso, SIS-lasso, ISIS-lasso, Ada-lasso, RAR, and MRAR on the data set reported by \cite{scheetz2006regulation}.
+We compare the performances of Lasso, SCAD, MC+, SIS-lasso, ISIS-lasso, SIS-MC+, ISIS-MC+, Ada-lasso, SC-lasso, SC-forward, SC-marginal, RAR, RAR+, and RAR+(MC+) on the data set reported by Scheetz et al. (2006).
 For this data set, $120$ twelve-week old male rats were selected for tissue harvesting from the eyes.
 The microarrays used to analyze the RNA from the eyes of these rats contain over $31,042$ different probes (Affymetric GeneChip Rat Genome 230 2.0 Array).
-The intensity values were normalized using the robust multi-chip averaging method \citep{irizarry2003exploration} to obtain summary expression values for each probe.
+The intensity values were normalized using the robust multi-chip averaging method (Irizarry et al., 2003) to obtain summary expression values for each probe.
 Gene expression levels were analyzed on a logarithmic scale.
-Following \cite{fan2011nonparametric}, we only focus on the $18,975$ probes that are expressed in the eye tissue.
-We are interested in finding the genes that are related to the gene TRIM32, which was recently found to cause Bardet-Biedl syndrome \citep{Chiang2006}, and is a genetically heterogeneous disease of multiple organ systems including the retina.
-The dataset includes $n=120$ samples and $p=18,975$ variables.
-We randomly partitioned the data into a training set of $96$ observations and a test set of $24$ observations.
-We use 5-fold cross validation for tuning parameter selection on the training set for the last regularization step of each method and calculate the prediction mean square error on the test set.
-For the second step of MRAR, generalized information criterion is employed \citep{fan2012tuning}.
-The whole procedure is repeated $200$ times.
+Following Fan et al. (2001), we only focus on the $18,975$ probes that are expressed in the eye tissue.
+We are interested in finding the genes that are related to the gene TRIM32, which was recently found to cause Bardet-Biedl syndrome (Chiang et al., 2006), and is a genetically heterogeneous disease of multiple organ systems including the retina.